MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

     ```
 After removing volume exclusion, rescan the storage.
 All volumes and mount points, except System Volumes, are available for DPM storage.

-## Custom Size Allocation
+## Custom size allocation

 DPM 2019 consumes storage thinly, as needed.
 Once DPM is configured for protection, it calculates the size of the data being backed up.
 If many files and folders are being backed up together, as in the case of a file server, size calculation can take long time.

-With DPM 2016 and later, you can configure DPM to accept the volume size as default instead of calculating the size of each file.
-The corresponding registry key is *HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Data Protection Manager\Configuration\DiskStorage* with the Key, *EnableCustomAllocationOnReFSStorage* as a string set to 1 to enable custom size allocation, set to 0 for default size allocation with DPM.
+With DPM 2016 and later, you can configure DPM to accept the volume size as default, instead of calculating the size of each file.
+The corresponding registry key is *HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Data Protection Manager\Configuration\DiskStorage* with the Key, *EnableCustomAllocationOnReFSStorage* as a string, set to 1 to enable custom size allocation, set to 0 for default size allocation with DPM.

 ::: moniker-end